SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Discussion

 \subsection{Comparison with previous models}

-We can compare our \cii-SFR relation with that found through similar techniques and hence better understand the decisive differences between the models.
-Figure\,\ref{fig:models} shows the \cii-SFR relations found by \sigame for the \simba-100 galaxies with the \ncode{100Mpc\_arepoPDF} and run (green contour lines) together with the relations derived by \cite{Popping2019} and \cite{ramospadilla2020}.
-From the \ncode{100Mpc\_arepoPDF} run, we also show the distribution of only MS galaxies, chosen to be within the 16 and 84 percentile of the \cite{Salim2018} relation (purple dashed contour lines).
-The distribution of \sigame simulated galaxies are generally too high compared with observations and exhibits a much shallower slope towards lower SFRs, where our model seems to overpredict the \cii luminosities by about 1\,dex.
-When selecting only MS galaxies, the agreement with observations improves only at the high SFR-end of $\gtrsim1\,$\uSFR.
+We can compare our \cii--SFR relation with that found through similar techniques and hence better understand the decisive differences between the models.
+Figure\,\ref{fig:models} shows the \cii--SFR relations found by \sigame for the \simba-100 galaxies with the \ncode{100Mpc\_arepoPDF} and run (green contour lines) together with the relations derived by \cite{Popping2019} and \cite{ramospadilla2020}.
+From the \ncode{100Mpc\_arepoPDF} run, we also show the distribution of only main-sequence (MS) galaxies, chosen to be between the 16th and 84th percentile of the \cite{Salim2018} relation (purple dashed contour lines).
+The distribution of \sigame simulated galaxies generally matches that of the observed galaxies well, but fails to reproduce the some of the galaxies of lower \cii luminosity and the nondetections of \cite{Brauher2008}.
+Selecting only MS galaxies does not change this picture significantly.
+Our simulated galaxies lie in above the simulated sample of \cite{Popping2019}, but in apparent extension of the samples of \cite{ramospadilla2020}, made with cosmological simulations from the Evolution and Assembly of Galaxies and their Environments (EAGLE) project \citep{crain2015,schaye2015}.
+In the latter study, GMCs are created in postprocessing following \cite{Olsen15a} and \cloudy is used to derive line intensities as in newer versions of \sigame.
+One interesting avenue of further study would be to apply \sigame to EAGLE, to fully understand how intrinsic differences between EAGLE and \simba affect this comparison.